bcholmes/bcholmes/README.md

 5. 3D technology.

-At the moment, a lot of my time is spent adding to and improving the [Star Trek Adventures character creator](https://github.com/bcholmes/StarTrek2d20), a tool for creating characters (and other things) for the Star Trek Adventures roll-playing game.
+At the moment, a lot of my time is spent adding to and improving the [Star Trek Adventures character creator](https://github.com/bcholmes/StarTrek2d20), a tool for creating characters (and other things) for the Star Trek Adventures role-playing game.